 Zafgen is required to have a net cash balance of at least \$30,000,000 at the closing of the merger as a condition to Chondrial's obligation to consummate the merger.
 For purposes of the merger agreement, net cash is subject to certain reductions, including, without limitation, accounts payable, accrued expenses (except those related to the merger), current liabilities payable in cash, unpaid expenses related to the merger and certain other unpaid obligations, including outstanding lease obligations.
-The liability with regards to the Company's outstanding lease obligations is a large component of Zafgen's net cash and COVID-19 has created uncertainties surrounding the Company's ability to take the steps necessary to sublease or negotiate a buy-out of its existing leases.
 In the event that Zafgen's net cash falls below this threshold, a condition to the Chondrial's obligation to consummate the merger will fail to be satisfied and Chondrial will have the right to terminate the merger agreement at an outside date of September 17, 2020 (subject to extension as provided in the merger agreement) if Zafgen's net cash continues to be lower than the \$30,000,000 threshold.